 Question: What is the attorney’s role at closing?

 Jenifir: The closing is the most important event in the purchase and sale transaction.
 The deed and other closing papers must be prepared.
 Title passes from seller to buyer, who pays the balance of the purchase price.
 Frequently, this balance is paid in part from the proceeds of a mortgage loan.

 A closing statement should be prepared prior to the closing indicating the debits and credits to the buyer and seller.
-An attorney is helpful in explaining the nature, amount, and fairness of closing costs.
+Attorneys in Gainesville, GA are helpful in explaining the nature, amount, and fairness of closing costs.
 The deed and mortgage instruments are signed, and an attorney can be assure that these documents are appropriately executed and explained to the various parties.